ricof30/tts-studio/README.md

 No API keys.
 No build step.
 One HTML file.
 Deploy on Vercel in minutes.
 Includes a lightweight iframe Messaging API so other sites can synthesize speech via postMessage.

-Live demo (replace with your URL): https://your-project.vercel.app/ API mode: append #api → https://your-project.vercel.app/#api
+Live demo (replace with your URL): [https://your-project.vercel.app/](https://tts-studio-eight.vercel.app/) API mode: append #api → Live demo (replace with your URL): [https://your-project.vercel.app/#api](https://tts-studio-eight.vercel.app/)

 ✨ Features